Forest Action Plan

 Best Management Practices

-South Carolina’s best management practices (BMPs) program is quasi-regulatory.
-The agencies responsible for BMPs policy development are the South Carolina Forestry Commission, Departments of Health and Environmental Management and the US Corps of Engineers.
+South Carolina’s best management practices (BMPs) program is non-regulatory.
+The agency responsible for BMPs policy development is the South Carolina Forestry Commission.

 Click here to view the most recent BMPs recommendations on the state forestry agency website.